 Blogging for small businesses is one of the best ways to improve your website’s SEO.
 You can target new keywords and searches with each post and create huge amounts of additional content for your website.

-Particularly if you are service based, chances are you’ll have 5-10 websites pages in total, but with a blog that quickly adds up as each new blog post is a new page on your website.
+Particularly if you are service-based, chances are you’ll have 5-10 website pages in total, but with a blog that quickly adds up as each new blog post is a new page on your website.
 It’s also fresh content and search engines love fresh content.

 Additionally, blogging for your business is a fantastic way to position yourself as experienced and authoritative within your industry.
 It shows people that you know your stuff and if you’re willing to give away information for free, imagine what your paid services must be like!

 Absolutely.
 Blogging works for every type of business and businesses of any size.
 It’s particularly good for small businesses because it helps to raise your profile on search engines and with your audience.